tkdang97/Cloudy-with-a-Chance-of-Short-RTTs/README.md

 Most likely you have already completed this step.
 The reproduction is dependent on two databases.

-1. Speedchecker platform dataset: You can download it from here (link).
+1. Speedchecker platform dataset: You can download it from [here](https://mediatum.ub.tum.de/1624200).
-2. RIPE Atlas platform dataset: You can download it from here (link).
+2. RIPE Atlas platform dataset: You can download it from [here](https://mediatum.ub.tum.de/1593899).

 ## Step 1: Install Python and its dependencies